AnicetusCer/roto/docs/index.md

 - Browse any calendar date (including weekends)
 - Flexible labelled slots with optional tags and notes
 - Looping week cycles with a repeat anchor
-- Per‑date overrides for closures and special events
+- Per-date overrides and top-level `special_events` (single string or array for multiple banners on the same day)
-- Supports local JSON files and HTTPS shared‑link rotas
+- Supports local JSON files and HTTPS shared-link rotas (cached offline, with refresh)
+- Recent rotas list with share/copy for remote links and a loaded card that surfaces rename/share/refresh controls
+- Custom themes that apply to both app and widget; safe-area padding toggle for devices with gesture bars/notches
 - Homescreen widget for quick rota summaries
 - No analytics, tracking, or proprietary dependencies